 Most experienced salespeople are at least somewhat familiar with the idea of selling to a client’s needs.
-So how do you do that when prospects feel like they don’t have a need for promotional products?
+So how do you create a need when a prospect doesn’t already feel like they need the products and services you offer?

-But the reality of the situation is that the biggest problem or issue in your prospect’s mind is probably NOT related to promotional products.
+But in reality, the biggest problem or issue in your prospect’s mind is probably NOT related to the products you sell.
 So how do you sell to them if they don’t have the need?

 It would be great if you could, but it is incredibly difficult to create needs in people out of thin air.

-Maybe you can just turn it around in the form of a question like many salespeople have been trained to do.
-“So as you can see, Ms. Prospect, you really need to buy promotional products, don’t you?”
+Maybe you can turn it around in the form of a question like many salespeople have been trained to do.
+“So as you can see, Ms. Prospect, you really need to buy these products, don’t you?”

-Again, no. Probably not going to create much need that way either.
+Again, no. You probably won’t create much need that way either.

 So if you can’t tell them they need it, and you can’t just ask them if they need it, how do you sell to the need?